The seventeen year six month career of D5133/24133 was spent allocated only to London Midland Region depots.

 Movement: 24087 & 24133 06.30 Crewe - Doncaster July 24th/26th 1978.

 Works visits (records incomplete).

 5133 was a regular visitor to the Cambrian Lines.
 On February 24th 24133 was noted shunting wagons at Aberystwyth, whilst two days later (26th) 24133 was at Aberystwyth to work the York mail, two coaches (one a half brake) and three parcels vans.

-July 16th: 24133 noted in service in very ex-works condition.
+At about 7am on July 1st 24133 was noted at Manchester Victoria on a down freight.
+On July 16th 24133 was noted in service in very ex-works condition.
 The gangway doors had been sheeted over and the circular plate on each cab front for radio communication wiring for Royal working had been retained, now centered low down on the cab front.

 On March 20th the Wirral Railway Circle's 'Cambrian Coast Express' operated from Crewe to Pwllheli via Chester & Shrewsbury.

 On April 3rd 24133 & 24079 were noted at Shrewsbury with a mystery excursion from Manchester to Swansea, the 24s were replaced at Shrewsbury by 37181.

 The week prior to Easter saw the re-instatement of service between Aberystwyth and Dovey Junction following the severe flooding in January.
 Only one excursion ran during the Easter period, a mystery excursion from Lichfield with 24087 & 24133 on April 19th.